Skip to main content

 Step-by-step guide to Migrate from Classic Manager to Trackunit Manager

-Keep reading for a detailed step-by-step guide on how to migrate your Classic Manager features to Trackunit Manager with the Migration Tool, or watch the demo-video below:
+Keep reading for a detailed step-by-step guide on how to migrate your Classic Manager features to Trackunit Manager with the Migration Tool, or watch the demo video below:

 Migrating Zones / Points of Interest (POIs) to Sites

-1. Log into Trackunit Manager.
+1. Log in to Trackunit Manager.

 2. Click on the Migration Tool app in the left-hand menu.